 So, you’re planning your epic adventure somewhere in Africa.
-Obviously, you want to incorporate an African safari of some sort—the question is, do you want to splurge for a guided tour?
-Or do you want to drive yourselves?
+Obviously, you want to incorporate an African safari of some sort.
+The question is, do you want to do a self-drive or guided tour safari?
 There are pros and cons to each, it just depends on your travel style.

 Should I do a Self-Drive or Guided Tour Safari?